Musa acuminata aka Dwarf Banana

 Dwarf Banana, Cavendish Banana, Chinese Banana, Edible Banana

-How to care for Dwarf Banana
+How difficult is it to take care of Dwarf Banana

 Dwarf Banana presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.